ruurdk/storey-peak/README.md

 ### Setting up Quartus for this board

 - jtag-quartus-ft232h - JTAG library for FT232H on Quartus *Linux*
-- *todo*: jtag-quartus-ft232h - same for Windows
+- jtag-quartus-ft232h-windows - JTAG library for FT323H on Quartus *Windows*

 - sv_second_ip - how to enable 2nd PCIe hard ip on Quartus *Linux*
 - *todo*: sv_second_ip_win - same for Windows